enonic/app-simple-idprovider/README.md

 * (Optional) Session timeout: Session timeout (in seconds).
 By default, the value of session.timeout from com.enonic.xp.web.jetty.cfg
 * (Optional) Forgot password: If set, the login page will propose a password reset mechanism.
 * (Optional) Twostep authentication:
-    * Email: Sends an email with the login code
+    * Email: Sends an email with a login code

 You need to have set up the mail configuration for Forgot password and Twostep email authentication.
 (See [Mail Configuration](http://xp.readthedocs.io/en/stable/operations/configuration.html#mail-configuration) for more information).